Entropis Benchmark Suite

 PURPOSE

-Validates O(active_spikes) event-driven processing: only neurons that spike are processed.
+Validates efficient neural processing: only neurons that spike are processed.
 This mimics biological sparsity where 1-5% of neurons are active at any moment.

 SPARSE-SCALE